-CalPERS adheres to an Asset Allocation Strategy which establishes asset class allocation policy targets and ranges and manages those asset class allocations within their policy ranges.
+CalPERS adheres to an Asset Allocation Strategy which establishes asset class allocation policytargets and ranges and manages those asset class allocations within their policyranges.
 CalPERS Investment Belief No. 6 recognizes that strategic asset allocation is the dominant determinant of portfolio risk and return.

-The asset allocation shown below reflects the allocation of the Public Employees' Retirement Fund (PERF) in its entirety as of June 30, 2021.
-The assets for City of Chula Vista Miscellaneous Plan are part of the PERF and are invested accordingly.
+The asset allocation shown below reflects the allocation of the Public Employees' Retirement Fund (PERF) in its entirety.
+The assets for City of Encinitas Miscellaneous Plan are a subset of the PERF and are invested accordingly.